swiftlang/swift-evolution/proposals/0043-declare-variables-in-case-labels-with-multiple-patterns.md

 In the above example `apply` cannot be `@noescape` because handleX captures it.

 Also in the above example if `out` is captured and assigned by `handleX` then it must be `var`, not `let`.
-This can produce shorter syntax, but is not as safe; `out` may accidentally be assigned more than once, additionally `out` also needs to be initialised (which may not be possible or desirable).
+This can produce shorter syntax, but is not as safe; `out` may accidentally be assigned more than once, additionally `out` also needs to be initialized (which may not be possible or desirable).

 ### Extending the fallthrough syntax